Lecture Series

 Lloyd Leva Plaine Distinguished Lecture Series

-Lloyd Leva Plaine was an accomplished Washington, D.C. estate planning attorney who died too young on February 2, 2010.
-Her many friends and colleagues formed the Lloyd Leva Plaine Memorial Fund at The ACTEC Foundation to establish a lecture series in her honor.
-The lectures recognize and celebrate Lloyd’s commitment to her profession and to perpetuate the spirit, interests, standards and contributions reflected in her career.
-During her career she served as the Chair of the Section of Real Property, Trust and Estate (RPTE) Law of the American Bar Association (the first woman chair), a member of the Council of the Section of Taxation of the American Bar Association, a member of the Board of Regents of the American College of Trust and Estate Council (ACTEC), a member of the Advisory Board of the University of Miami’s Heckerling Institute on Estate Planning.
-The ACTEC Foundation supports this biennial lecture series, which is held during the Heckerling Institute on Estate Planning in her memory.
+Lloyd Leva PlaineLloyd Leva Plaine was an accomplished Washington, D.C., estate planning attorney who died too young on February 2, 2010.
+Her many friends and colleagues formed the Lloyd Leva Plaine Memorial Fund at The ACTEC Foundation to establish a Lecture Series in her honor.
+The lectures recognize and celebrate Lloyd’s commitment to her profession and to perpetuate the spirit, interests, standards, and contributions reflected in her life.
+During her career, she served as the Chair of the Section of Real Property, Trust and Estate (RPTE) Law of the American Bar Association (the first woman chair), a member of the Council of the Section of Taxation of the American Bar Association, a member of the Board of Regents of the American College of Trust and Estate Council, and a member of the Advisory Board of the University of Miami’s Heckerling Institute on Estate Planning.
+The ACTEC Foundation supports this biennial lecture series, which is held in her memory during the Heckerling Institute on Estate Planning.

 2025 Lecture: Taking Care of Business: New Approaches to Business Succession Planning